 Please note that in addition to tooth loss often resulting in dentures, periodontal disease is associated with higher rates of diabetes, heart disease, stroke, dementia, pneumonia, erectile dysfunction, and even a few types of cancers.
 It is important for your dental health, and your health in general, to manage periodontal disease.

 If you are concerned about the health of your gums and would like to schedule an appointment for periodontal maintenance in Big Spring, Texas, contact Ward Family Dental, PC at 432-267-1677 today.
-A member of our team will help you plan your visit with our dentist, Dr. David L. Ward.
+A member of our team will help you plan your visit with our dentists, Dr. David L. Ward and Dr. Robert Bailey.